-Now if you think that the term ‘Uniform’ in ‘Uniform’ Civil Code refers to mean its true Dictionary meaning from the parlance of males of different religions you will be wrong again.
+Now if you think that the term ‘Uniform’ in ‘Uniform’ Civil Code refers to mean its true Dictionary meaning in the parlance of males of different religions, you will be wrong again.
 As it does not mean that all males will be treated equally badly.

-To understand this, we need to first understand that no government can modify any personal law totally.
+To understand this, we need to first understand that no government can modify any personal law completely.
 Our Personal Laws are driven by our social or customary traditions and can’t be completely overhauled.
-So if you thought that with Uniform Civil Code in place, Hindu men will get right to Triple Talaq or marry four women like Muslim men do, you will be wrong again.
+So, if you thought that after the Uniform Civil Code (UCC), Hindu men will get right to Triple Talaq* or marry four women like Muslim men do, you will be wrong again.

 When Smt.
 Ruma Pal was speaking at the IIT conference, I raised the point of making even our criminal laws (like rape law or cruelty (498a) law) ‘Uniform’ and change the wordings to ‘person’ instead of ‘man’ or ‘woman’ and ‘Spouse’ in lieu of ‘husband’ or ‘wife’.
 Some lawyers attending the seminar did agree with me but that was not the conclusion as ‘Uniform’ code considers women are ‘victims’ of thousands of years of oppression.